 Special interest groups (SIGs) offer a way to pursue extracurricular interests with like minded members of A.L.L.
-SIGs are organized and run by their members, independently of the A.L.L. office, and must have a coordinator, who is responsible for providing the Membership and Promotion Committee with a member list.
+SIGs are organized and run by their members, independently of the A.L.L. office, and must have a coordinator, who is responsible for providing the Membership Committee with a member list.
 Members of a SIG decide when and where they will meet.

 Why have SIG?

 - as a membership benefit to attract new and help retain existing members

 - as a means of providing additional opportunities for lifelong learning